Our Epic Vacation: Day 1

 iPhone and Instagram don’t do justice to sunsets, in my humble amateur photographer opinion, so I made my husband stop the car so I could take some pictures with my real camera.

 The main reason I wanted to stop was because we passed this pond/swamp area with trees, and on the trees were hundreds of birds.

 Their silhouettes just looked so beautiful against the setting sun.
-So I made Joel turn around and let me get out and take some photos.
+So I made my husband turn around and let me get out and take some photos.
 He didn’t mind, and while Suite: Judy Blue Eyes by Crosby, Stills, and Nash (that is one of our favorite road trip songs) was blasting from the car, he took pictures of me taking pictures.

 And then, I had to turn around and take a picture of the beautiful landscape to the east as well.
 I never knew how beautiful South Dakota is!